fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs description %}
-Detailed description or information about the task.
+Detailed description or information about the record.
 {% enddocs %}

 {% docs task_description %}